kubevirt/user-guide/docs/operations/virtualmachineinstance_node_eviction.md

 -   `--force` is a required flag because VirtualMachineInstance pods are not owned by a ReplicaSet or DaemonSet controller.
-This means kubectl can’t guarantee that the pods being terminated on the target node will get re-scheduled replacements placed else where in the cluster after the pods are evicted.
+This means kubectl can't guarantee that the pods being terminated on the target node will get re-scheduled replacements placed else where in the cluster after the pods are evicted.
 KubeVirt has its own controllers which manage the underlying VirtualMachineInstance pods.
 Each